corda/corda-runtime-os/cordapp-test-utils/README.md

 node cannot be used to sign data in another (though all public keys are accessible through `MemberInfo`).

-Note also that Simulator does not check to see if any given scheme is supported, and will only ever generate an RSA key, regardless of parameters.
+Note also that Simulator does not check to see if any given scheme is supported, and will only ever generate an ECDSA key, regardless of parameters.
 To verify that your chosen key scheme and signature spec are supported and work together, test using a real Corda deployment.

 > **⚠ Warning**